Skip to main content

 1. World-class museums and attractions

-The city has world-class museums, galleries and attractions including The Burrell Collection (now open following a major refurbishment) and Kelvingrove Art Gallery and Museum.
+The city has world-class museums, galleries and attractions including The Burrell Collection (winner of the Art Fund Museum of the Year 2023) and Kelvingrove Art Gallery and Museum.
 There are also hidden gems like the Britannia Panopticon - the oldest surviving music hall in the world.
 Families will enjoy Glasgow Science Centre or Riverside Museum and if cutting-edge art is your scene then check out Tramway or the Gallery of Modern Art.
-Visit our museums and galleries page for ideas.
+Visit our attractions hub for info on museums, galleries and experiences.

 2. Iconic music scene and live entertainment

 Glasgow has it covered when it comes to entertainment.
-It has a legendary music scene with many iconic venues and an exciting calendar of world-class festivals and events.
-As a UNESCO City of Music, Glasgow is a creative and cultural hub, home to all but one of Scotland’s national performing arts organisations.
-Visit our Glasgow for music lovers hub for everything you need to know about the scene and visit our what's on section for event listings.
+It has a legendary music scene with many iconic venues, including the Barrowland Ballroom, Time Out's Best Venue in the UK (2023).
+The city is an UNESCO City of Music, home to all but one of Scotland’s national performing arts organisations and an exciting calendar of world-class festivals and events.
+Visit our Glasgow for music lovers hub for everything you need to know about the music scene and visit our what's on section for event listings.

 3. Dear Green Place

 Meaning ‘Dear Green Place’ in Gaelic, Glasgow has over 90 parks and gardens to enjoy.
-Discover Pollok Country Park and its fold of Highland cattle, visit Kelvingrove Park, set on the banks of the River Kelvin, or Glasgow Botanic Gardens, known for its impressive glasshouses and tropical plant collections.
-Visit our parks and gardens page to find out more about the city’s green spaces.
+Discover Pollok Country Park and its fold of Highland cattle or Queen's Park and its cityscape viewpoint in the southside.
+Or head to the west end to Kelvingrove Park, set on the banks of the River Kelvin or Glasgow Botanic Gardens, known for its impressive glasshouses and tropical plant collections.
+Visit our parks and gardens page to find out more about the city’s green spaces in each of the neighbourhoods.

 4. First for friendliness

-Glasgow regularly tops the charts as ‘world’s friendliest city’, most recently in a 2021 poll by Rough Guides.
+Glasgow regularly tops the charts as ‘world’s friendliest city’, most recently in the Conde Nast Readers' Choice Awards (2022) and Time Out Index (2022).
 People really do make Glasgow!
 Whether chatting to taxi drivers or tour guides, creators at markets or locals in whisky bars – you'll discover a down-to-earth Scottish personality with a progressive urban outlook.

 5. Scottish experiences